LukaD45/porsche-assignment-student/README.md

 The app is built using React and Next.js, along with Tailwind CSS for a responsive and accessible design.
 It also has some of accessibility features such as including visible blue outlines on elements when focused via keyboard navigation (TAB).

+Documentation for each custom component is provided through comments within the component file.

 # Technologies

 - React 19.0.0